-Absences resulting from school-related activities or from a required isolation due to a verified COVID case will not count in these limits.
+Absences resulting from school-related activities will not count in these limits.

 Although the Principal delegates matters of attendance and the validity of absences to the Office of the Dean of Students, the Principal has complete and sole discretion regarding the above processes.